jekymin8232/vitalguardai-com/README.md

 ---

 **I am an open-source developer based in Republic of Korea.
-Personally, I am fond of philosophy, particularly qualitative utilitarianism.**
+Personally, I am fond of philosophy, particularly qualitative utilitarianism.
+I am a philosopher of code.**

 I grew up in a financially difficult environment.
 The photo below shows the modest space where I currently work.
 Many meaningful open-source efforts begin under constrained circumstances, and over time I have come to see those constraints not as obstacles, but as part of the discipline itself.